benkonrath/transip-api/CONTRIBUTING.rst

 This project uses `unittest` to automatically test the software.
-Every Pull Request should contain tests, unless it is clear why they are not needed. (e.g. document change only, bugfixes that don't change behaviour)
+Every Pull Request should contain tests, unless it is clear why they are not needed. (e.g. document change only, changes that don't change behaviour.)

+..IMPORTANT:: Bugfixes should add a test that fails with the bug unfixed, but
+              passes with the bux fixed.

 TravisCI
 --------